Medically reviewed on April 5, 2017

 Before taking this medicine

-You should not use this medicine if you are allergic to cefotaxime, or to other cephalosporin antibiotics, such as:
+You should not use cefotaxime if you are allergic to cefotaxime, or to other cephalosporin antibiotics, such as:

 cephalexin (Keflex); or